A LOOK AT DENVER LGBTQ HISTORY

 Denver has long been a gathering place for people of all cultures.
-First were the high plains Native Americans who followed the buffalo herds and lived throughout the Front Range.
-When prospectors discovered gold in 1858, thousands of men (and a few women) crossed the Great Plains and settled in and around Denver.
-More than a third of the cowboys riding the cattle drives of this era were African Americans, many of them freed slaves who migrated West after the Civil War.
-By the 1980s, Denver had been dubbed the gay oasis of the west.
-Gay men and women in the previous decade had organized and established themselves as a smart, cultured and politically active community.
+First were the high plains American Indians who followed the buffalo herds and lived throughout the Front Range.
+When prospectors discovered gold in 1858, thousands of men and women crossed the Great Plains and settled in and around Denver.
+By the 1980s, Denver was dubbed the gay oasis of the west.
+Today, Denver is a city of many colors and cultures, a rich tapestry of diverse and fascinating people.

-Here are some moments of notice in LGBT history in Denver:
+Here are some moments of notice in LGBTQ history in Denver:

 1973: Gay Coalition of Denver works with Denver's City Council to abolish anti-gay laws.

-1974: Denver's first Pride celebration, a picnic in Cheesman Park.
+1974: Denver's first Pride celebration, a picnic, is held in Cheesman Park.

 1982: The Colorado Gay Rodeo Association is formed.
-Soon after, Denver hosted its first rodeo.
+Soon after, Denver hosted its first gay rodeo.

 1983: Denver's gay and lesbian community mobilizes to elect Federico Peña, Denver's first Latino mayor and executive ally to the community.